Giada De Laurentiis Chicken Adobo

 Ingredients

-• 1 cup of white wine vinegar
+• 1 cup white wine vinegar

-• 1 cup of soy sauce
+• 1 cup low-sodium soy sauce

-• 1/2 cup of light brown sugar
+• 1/2 cup light brown sugar

-• 3/4 teaspoon of crushed red pepper flakes
+• 3/4 tsp crushed red pepper flakes

 • 2 dried bay leaves

-• 3 tablespoons of arrowroot
+• 3 tbsp arrowroot

-• 2 tablespoons of fresh lime juice (from 2 large limes)
+• 2 tbsp fresh lime juice

-• Lime wedges for garnish
+• Lime wedges for serving

 Directions